Time or space? Why not both?

-“Nope, I’m still on break,” I said as my call waiting alert went off.
+“Nope, I’m still on break,” I said as my call waiting alert flashed.

 Still on break, Doc, I thought as I sent the call to voice mail and put on my rain jacket to walk Lisa to the Varsity Theater.

-When we finally left the theater, I pulled up the missed call from Doc and checked the voicemail.
+When we finally left the theater, I pulled up the missed call from Dr. Veybach and checked my voicemail.

 “Michael?
 This is Dr. Veybach.
-I’m ready to begin testing the new power supply and I would appreciate your help.
+I’m ready to begin testing the new power supply and I would like your help.
 I’ll be working late.
 Please come whenever you get this call.”